How Microbes Can Eat a Hole In Your Home Heating Oil Tank

 This microscopic pitting on the inside surface of an oil tank is caused by bacteria that lives in furnace oil.
 When even small amounts of water accumulate at the bottom of a tank, it creates an environment where damaging microbes thrive and create craters and holes in the metal.

-As time goes on, safety regulators have come to realize that even chronic oil fumes from drippy fittings make people chronically sick.
+As time goes on, safety regulators have come to realize that even chronic oil fumes, even small quantities from drippy fittings make people chronically sick.
 Regular inspections and replacement of tanks before a leak occurs might feel like you’re being ripped off, but sometimes being forced to take safety measures is the best thing do to, even if it does make us angry.

 I hope you found this useful.
 Please consider helping me cover the cost of writing and publishing contents like this.
 Click the “buy me a coffee” button below and it’ll take you to a safe, simple and fast way to make a contribution.
 Thank you very much!